Frequently Asked Questions

 17) Are you a powergamer guild?

 No. We are not a powergamer (PG) guild.
 We do defeat the end game content in the games that we play but we do not powergame to achieve it.
 Whereas a commonly accepted definition of a PG guild is one that spends most nights of the week, and all weekend, raiding nonstop and will throw dozens of attempts at an encounter in a very short period of time, that is not us.
 We do have extremely skilled raiders in the guild and do defeat the end game content in games that we play but we do not raid every night therefore we will take more calendar time to defeat some encounters than a PG guild does.
 Conversely, nearly every PG guild eventually implodes and ceases to exist and we have been around since 1996 and will continue to be around for many years more.
 So you gain stability and membership in a guild where you matter and are important and are a friend and not just a piece of meat to be used for the guilds goals (while you strive to use the guild for your own before they kick you out or you burn out).
-So in a word: No. We are not a powergamer guild and we are very proud of that fact and that we still do defeat the end game content in the games that we play yet dont lose site of what is really important, to us: our members and our friendships.
+So in a word: No. We are not a powergamer guild and we are very proud of that fact and that we still do defeat the end game content in the games that we play, yet dont lose sight of what is really important, to us: our members and our friendships.

 18) I heard you had developers in your guild.
 Is that accurate?

 Yes.
-We do have a number of developers of MMOs and other games in our guild.
+We do have a large number of developers of MMOs and other game types in our guild.
 There is a group that is from MMO developers both large and small and a number of major label PC and console game makers are represented in our team.
 Some of them are openly known to members and some prefer a more covert existence so as to not have claims of conflict of interest.
 While we are indeed honored to have a good number of developers in our guild, we view them as any other member and friend.
 It does give us an opportunity to share feedback and know that it has been heard.
 It doesn't always get implemented but at least it has been heard and we have a chance to make a positive impact on the gaming world for all players.
 Many of the most popular MMOs and a number of popular PC games, we feel, have been influenced in a positive way, for the betterment of the gaming community, due to having developers as members.

 19) What is this I hear about you getting into lots of betas?